SanPen/GridCal/README.md

 - Overhead line construction from wire scheme.

 - Device templates (lines and transformers).

+- Grid reduction based on branch type or branch impedance values

 Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and get started.